MandyIGuess/NewerSMBW-Modding/README.md

 </details>

 - <details>
   <summary>Game Bugfixes: Small fixes and improvements.
-These will always work in both Newer and NSMBWer+, unless specified otherwise.</summary>
+All of these work for Newer and NSMBWer+, unless specified otherwise.</summary>
   <p></p>

   [Jellybeam Lighting Fix](/Bugfixes/Jellybeam-Lighting)